BLEPHAROPLASTY or Surgery of the Eyelids

 This procedure cannot alter dark circles, fine lines and wrinkles around the eyes (“crow’s feet”), for that it are necessary to use other procedures.

-Dr. Gomez-Mendoza frequently performs rejuvenation of the eyelids with browlift and limited laser resurfacing or peeling and in some cases even in combination with facelift rejuvenation procedures.
+Dr. Gomez-Mendoza frequently performs Facelift of the eyelids with browlift and limited laser resurfacing or peeling and in some cases even in combination with facelift procedures.

 The main goal of a blepharoplasty is to help your face look its best and give you a look of health and more youthful appearance.
 Sometimes the overall effect will be more successful if additional changes are made in the chin and neck areas through other facial surgery.
 Many patients decide to have facial liposculpture to remove excess fatty deposits in conjunction with a blepharoplasty.
 If several flaws need correction, more than one procedure may be necessary for the best overall result.